NAME: Axel Strauss

 Is Romania a Schengen member country?

 Yes.
-As of 2025 — less than a year after Romania’s (and neighboring Bulgaria's) partial accession to the Schengen — both nations have officially joined the ranks of Europe’s dozens of Schengen countries.This basically means extended visa-free Schengen travel for millions of Romanians and their neighbors.
+As of 2025 , Romania (and neighboring Bulgaria) have officially joined the ranks of Europe’s dozens of Schengen countries.
+This basically means extended visa-free Schengen travel for millions of Romanians and their neighbors.

 Do I need a Schengen visa to enter Romania?

-Again, as of January 1st,2025, you might.
-And that depends on both the purpose and length of your trip and — first and foremost — your nationality.
+Again, as of January 1st, 2025, you might.
+And that depends on both the purpose and length of your trip and - first and foremost - your nationality.
 So here's a quick breakdown of who does and who doesn’t:

 Who does not need a Schengen visa for Romania (for stays of less than 90 days)?

--you’re already a national of the Schengen area and/or the EU;
+- you’re already a national of the Schengen area and/or the EU;

--a national of one of the 60+ countries that don’t need a Schengen visa due to their visa-exemption agreements with the EU — such as Australia, Brazil, Canada, Hong Kong, Japan, Mexico, the U.K., and the U.S., for example.
+- a national of one of the 60+ countries that don’t need a Schengen visa due to their visa-exemption agreements with the EU — such as Australia, Brazil, Canada, Hong Kong, Japan, Mexico, the U.K., and the U.S., for example.

 You will, however, need a Schengen visa for Romania if you're a citizen of the remaining 100+ countries worldwide that have yet to sign a visa-waiver agreement with the EU.

-While the European Commission has full lists of countries whose citizens are and are not exempt from a visa, AXA can also tell you if you need a Schengen visa in no time.
+PRO-TIP: While the European Commission has full lists of countries whose citizens are and are not exempt from a Schengen visa, AXA can also tell you if you need a Schengen visa in no time.

 Moreover, if you do, we also have:

--a comprehensive step-by-step guide to getting your Schengen visa to Romania;
+- a comprehensive step-by-step guide to getting your Schengen visa to Romania;

-types of Schengen visa you have to choose from
+- info about the different types of Schengen visa you have to choose from

-Schengen visa costs
+- details about Schengen visa costs

 …and plenty more informative Schengen visa fun throughout our site - so just click around!